 Comm ittee Service Overview Service Level Planning and [Develo pment The Planning Department is responsible for the review, Below Standard At Standard Above Standard processing and approval of all planning applications under the Planning Act, R.S.O 1990, c.P.
 19, as amended, and heritage applications under the Ontario Heritage Act, R.S.O 1990, c.O.
 18, as amended.
 Mandatory of Delivery Essential Funct Planr ning Basis of Traditional Discretionary Committee of Herita • tment Non-Traditional Discretionary Type of S Internal and Service Value Planning and Development ensures that growth in the community The Fown has budgeted a to Performance and I otal of \$455,773 in mu ort for planning services proceeds in a manner that is consistent with the Town's vision as defined in the Official Plan.
-Effective planning contributes s during the 2020 fiscal year, representing an average of \$10.55 per \$1,000 of developm activity (based on the three year average of building permits issued).
-In comparison to Budg get towards maximizing land and infrastructure utilization and ted municipal compara Operating Costs \$ 742,373 minimizing environmental pressures while preserving the atmosphere and image of the various communities within the able (12), the Town has n support for planning of development activity Revenues \$ (286,600) Town. s 69% of the average o Net Levy \$ 455,773 Basis for Delivery Mandatory - The Planning Act establishes the responsibility for municipalities to make local planning decisions that will determine the future of their community.
+Effective planning contributes g the 2020 fiscal year, i ity (based on the three) Budg get towards maximizing land and infrastructure utilization and ted municipal compara Operating Costs \$ 742,373 minimizing environmental pressures while preserving the atmosphere and image of the various communities within the able (12), the Town has n support for planning of development activity Revenues \$ (286,600) Town. s 69% of the average o Net Levy \$ 455,773 Basis for Delivery Mandatory - The Planning Act establishes the responsibility for municipalities to make local planning decisions that will determine the future of their community.
 The Planning Act also requires municipalities to ensure planning decisions and planning documents are consistent with the Provincial Policy Statement, conform to the Place to Grow Growth Plan and are in conformity with the municipal official plan.